chevereto/v3-docs/get-started/installation.md

 # 📦 Installation

 To install Chevereto it requires a server environment where the software and uploaded files will be served.
-This server can be anywhere, but it must be configured to run Chevereto properly.

 ::: warning Requirements
-Always check that the server for Chevereto provides the [requirements](../setup/system/requirements.md) required to run Chevereto.
+Always check that the server provides the [requirements](../setup/system/requirements.md) required to run Chevereto.
 Don't ignore the system messages mentioning lack of server software as those are detections in the application layer.
 :::

 ## Installation methods

-### Installer (recommended)
+### Installer

 The [chevereto/installer](https://github.com/chevereto/installer) is a single `.php` file which will download and extract the latest release in the target destination.